MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 --> Marwan

-## 6 - Where to go from here 🏍
+## 6 - What we wanted to do but hadn't time to🛠

-[Random ideas thrown in random orders]
+When building this application, we thought of many improvements that we hadn't time to successfully add.

+In particular we wanted to:

 - Manage multiple concurrent sessions
 - Deploy on multiple EC2 machines